C03Player/MiniBloxTranslationLayer/README.md

 # MinibloxTranslationLayer
-A middle man to translate Miniblox packets into Minecraft 1.8.9 packets.
+A middle man to translate Miniblox packets into Minecraft 1.8.9 packets made by 7GrandDadPGN.

 ## Modifications
 I changed the version number that gets sent to the server to bypass their checks.
 I will also continue to bypass their checks if/when they create new ones